Stay connected even when the power is out

 - An indicator light on the modem will glow when the battery is charged and working.
 If the battery has little or no charge, the light will blink or turn off.

 - Check your battery twice a year by unplugging the modem and checking for dial tone on your phone.
-If your battery is no longer keeping a charge, you can purchase a replacement from TWC.
+If your battery is no longer keeping a charge, you can purchase a replacement from Spectrum.